CV

 ENG 3370, American Literature 1945-Present: 21st-Century Women of Color

-ENG / SUS 2400, Literature and the Environment
+ENG / ENV 2400, Literature and the Environment

 IDS 1200, Speculative Fiction and Film